benCoomes/teamKMBR/team16doc.md

 Finally, users need to be configured to use mpi, which requires paswordless ssh and automatic loading of mpi onto the path. ssh_setup.sh and mpi_user_setup.sh are used to accomplish this for each user.

 # Validation
+To validate our results, we ran Ben's Assignment 4 Part 1 that computed the number of unique jobs in the job_events folder with our Trestle scripts.
+It successfully computed the number of unique jobs and we logged the output results in jobcount.log.

 # Sources Used